Skip to main content

 Important Clarification

 Timber is not automatically sustainable just because it is wood.
 Unsustainably harvested timber can be more damaging than some non-renewable materials.
 Deforestation, illegal logging, and forest degradation cause significant harm.
+The material's origin and management history matter enormously.

 2 Forests as Renewable Resources